-Ramesh Rengan, MD, PhDDr.
-Ramesh Rengan is the Medical Director at SCCA Proton Therapy, A ProCure Center.
-He is internationally known for his work in treating lung cancer, esophageal cancer, thoracic malignancies, and melanoma.
-He specializes in genitourinary tumors including prostate cancer.
+Dr. Ramesh Rengan is the Medical Director at SCCA Proton Therapy, A ProCure Center.
+He is internationally known for his work in treating lung cancer and melanoma.
+He specifically interested in the integration of novel radiation approaches with immune therapies in the treatment of cancer.

 My philosophy is fairly simple—the patients come first.
 I try to spend time getting to know each patient from their initial visit through their entire journey through the treatment process.
 Each patient has distinct mental and emotional needs and I try to do my best to tailor my approach to suit those needs.
 That can only come from spending time and truly listening to the patient.
 Although, I may have greater medical knowledge about their disease, they have a far better understanding of their physical and emotional needs.
 In order to be successful in caring for the patient, a partnership must be forged between the oncologist and the patient, with each contributing to the development of a treatment plan that speaks to all of the needs of the patient.